Rami-Si7/EigenGS/README.md

 ## Demo with ImageNet Basis

-We provide a demo using EigenGS trained with PCA components from ImageNet, and evaluate on the FFHQ dataset.
-You can download trained EigenGS model for `step 3` evaluation, or train from the ImageNet images by following steps.
+We provide a demo using EigenGS trained with PCA components from [ImageNet](https://www.icloud.com/iclouddrive/04fbVOqtOeQCRA52Ef05QNsLA#ImageNet), and evaluate on the [FFHQ](https://www.icloud.com/iclouddrive/0bfGI1wc4x-2Y2w4ASynV6SfA#FFHQ) dataset.
+The [parsed data](https://www.icloud.com/iclouddrive/0787LHytmNDuWM4zSBdOMRlMg#imagenet-ffhq-300-ycbcr) and trained [EigenGS](https://www.icloud.com/iclouddrive/0d30IWn45tl4phrGCbFfk2BqQ#imagenet-ffhq-300-ycbcr-20000-15000-d37b07) can be downloaded for `step 3` evaluation.
+If you are interested in using the custom images, please follow the steps below.

 ### 1. Dataset Preparation

-Parse your image dataset to the required format:
+Parse your image dataset to the required format, the `parse.py` will generated:

+- `arrs.npy`: Numpy array with PCA components information.
+- `norm_infos.pkl`: Normalization information of the components.
+- `pca_object.pkl`: Sklearn PCA object.

+Also, the processed images will be organized into `test_imgs` and `train_imgs` folders.
+You should replace their contents with target test and training images.

 ```bash
 python parse.py --source <path to images> \